nullgr/app-core/README.md

 * [Rx Location](./core-rx-location/README.md)
 * [UI](./core-ui/README.md)

-For more information about how to use - look into <a href="https://github.com/nullgr/app-core/tree/develop/app">sample project</a>.</b>
+For more information about how to use - look into [sample project](./app)

 Getting Started
 ---------------